-'Natural Killer cells' (NK Cells) play an important role in the immune system responses to viral infections as well during implantation.
+Ongoing research into 'Natural Killer cells' (NK Cells) is needed to determine their role in implantation failure.
 Some women who have fertility problems, and specifically recurrent miscarriage or failed IVF, are more likely to have higher levels of activity of these NK cells than other women.
 What this means for treatment is still not clear, but a number of different treatments are being trialled.

 Testing for Natural Killer Cell Activity at Melbourne IVF involves a simple blood test to measure the number and activation levels of the NK cells.
 The blood test can be performed as an alternative to, or in conjunction with, a traditional endometrial biopsy of the uterus.